tvmai/tvmai.github.io/_posts/2019-04-30-opt-cuda-quantized.md

 `dp4a` is a CUDA intrinsic on Compute Capability 6.1 devices.
 It is a mixed-precision instruction that provides the efficient computation of the dot product between two 4-element 8-bit integer vectors and accumulates the result in 32-bit format.
 Using `dp4a`, we can implement a dot product between 8-bit integer vectors with number of elements evenly divisible by four.
-With an efficient dot product operator, we can implement high-level operators such as 2d convolution dense layers as these operators are commonly backed by dot products.
+With an efficient dot product operator, we can implement high-level operators such as 2d convolution and dense layers as these operators are commonly backed by dot products.

 To illustrate, in 2d convolution we accumulate along the channel, the width, and the height axis of the kernel.
 This is a typical use case of `dp4a`.